morris/sync/README.md

 ## Installation

-The composer package name is `morris/phpsync`.
+The composer package name is `morris/sync`.
 You can also download or fork the repository.

 ## License

-PHP Sync is licensed under the MIT License.
+Sync is licensed under the MIT License.
 See `LICENSE.md` for details.